tdaverse/interplex/README.md

 ## acknowledgments

-This package was designed and developed in part through discussions with Yara Skaf, Matt Piekenbrock, and Raoul Wadhwa.
+This package was designed and developed in part through discussions with Matt Piekenbrock and Raoul Wadhwa.

 ### resources